MMenninger/NBI/README.md

 ----

-This project is supported by Mazama Science.
+This project was adapted from Mazama Science.
+Supported by CMAP.